 I rarely need to access the downloaded file list in long term, but I’m also terrible at cleaning up this list manually, so, eh.

 The chrome/userChrome.css file can be created in your Firefox profile directory to customise the look of the browser.
 You can use a text editor to create the file.

 Previously, you could use an extension like Stylish, but as of Firefox 57, you can no longer stylise UI via extensions, so editing userChrome.css is the way to go (at least I hope it will still be around in Fx57).

 Here’s what I put in userChrome.css:

 Monospace URL bar

-I prefer to use monospace programming fonts (such as Anonymous Pro) for the URL bar, because this is one place where clear distinction between similar-looking letters is very important.
+I prefer to use monospace programming fonts (such as Source Code Pro or Anonymous Pro) for the URL bar, because this is one place where clear distinction between similar-looking letters is very important.
 Zeros should look different from capital Os, and so forth.

-Optimally, I’d want to explicitly tell Firefox not to antialias the text (Anonymous Pro has appropriate bitmap glyphs), but there’s currently no way to force that via CSS (and probably won’t be).
+Optimally, I’d want to explicitly tell Firefox not to antialias the text, but there’s currently no way to force that via CSS.
+Source Code Pro does look adequate.